Understanding the Impact and Worldview of Buddhism

 This blended mixture is called Folk Buddhism.
 For example, Cambodian Buddhism incorporates guardian and nature spirits (Neak Ta), ancestral spirits, Brahman deities (devada), ghosts (khmaoch, priey) and other animistic practices.

 Western academicians tend to analyze and define religions by categories – what part of it is Buddhism, animism, shamanism, ancestral cult and so on.
 But in his extensive studies of Buddhism in Asia, Dr. S.J.
-Tambiah of Cambridge pointed out that Northeast Thai people see their mixture of animistic spirits, ancestral cult, Brahmanic rites, and Buddhist beliefs and practices as one integrated whole – their own kind of Folk Buddhism.
+Tambiah of Cambridge pointed out that Northeast Thai people see their mixture of animistic spirits, ancestral cult, Brahminic rites, and Buddhist beliefs and practices as one integrated whole – their own kind of Folk Buddhism.

-Total Saturation and Self Reliance
+Total Saturation in Culture and a Worldview of Self Reliance

 This multi-religious amalgamation under Buddhism engenders a strong national, racial and religious identity with Buddhism—one of the strongest barriers to conversion.
 “To be Thai, Cambodian, Dai, Tibetan, Lao, Burmese, Japanese . . . is to be Buddhist.”

-Buddhism permeates thinking, philosophy, education, beliefs and worldview of Folk Buddhists in subtle, but unmistakable ways.
+Buddhism permeates the thinking, philosophy, education, beliefs and worldview of Folk Buddhists in subtle, but unmistakable ways.
 It influences and affects all of life’s daily practices.

 China’s traditional religions are heavily spiced with Buddhism.
 Beneath all, fundamental Humanism controls life, and focuses the adherents’ energies on self-reliant deliverance apart from any God or spiritual power.